 - Before starting, make sure your eggs are not cold, you can do this by separating the eggs white and yolk then leave them both at room temperature for 30 minutes.

-- Measure and cut out parchment paper to fit the bottom of your pan or grease its bottom.
-Do NOT grease the side, non-stick pan is not recommend, as it doesn't have enough friction for cake to rise on to.
+- Measure and cut out parchment paper to fit the bottom of your pan or grease its bottom surface.
+Do NOT grease the side, non-stick pan is not recommended as it doesn't have enough friction for cake to rise onto.

 - Adjust baking rack depend on your oven type.

 - Sift your flour and cornstarch.

 - Measure milk/juice, veggies oil and liquid extract into another container.

 - Scrolled up a detailed guide with step by step on how to beat egg white if you are not used to beating egg white.

 - Any how, beat egg white with salt on low, then add cream of tartar and beat till foam.
 Last, add sugar and beat to soft peak.